ceers/ceers-nircam/README.md

 pip install photutils==1.5.0
 ```

-Finally, scripts for [astrometric alignment](tweakreg/README.md) will require
+Finally, our scripts for [astrometric alignment](tweakreg/README.md) will
-Source Extractor, which can be installed via conda:
+require Source Extractor, which can be installed via conda:
 ```
 conda install -c conda-forge astromatic-source-extractor
 ```

 <a name='download'></a>
-## Downloading Data
+### Downloading Data

 You can download data from the MAST web portal or using Astropy astroquery.
 We provide a script to download all CEERS NIRCam imaging raw files, sorted